Hyperbolic inverse problem with data on disjoint sets: Introduction

 Let us also point out that we could use a time continuation argument analogous to \cite[Lemma 4]{Lassas2012} and prove Theorem \ref{th_main_foliation} also for measurements on a long enough but finite time interval.

 Our proof is based on the Boundary Control (BC) method.
 The BC method was introduced by Belishev \cite{Belishev1987}, and it was first used in a geometric context in \cite{Belishev1992}.
-Stability properties of the method are discussed in \cite{Anderson2004}.
-First order perturbations have been considered in the self-adjoint case in \cite{Katchalov1998}, and in the non-self-adjoint case in \cite{Kurylev2000a, Kurylev1997c}.
+Stability properties of the method are discussed in \cite{Anderson2004} and in the recent preprint \cite{Bosi2017}.
+First order perturbations have been considered in the self-adjoint case in \cite{Katchalov1998, Kurylev2015}, and in the non-self-adjoint case in \cite{Kurylev2000a, Kurylev1997c}.
 All the above results assume that $\Src = \Rec$.
 The case of disjoint $\Src$ and $\Rec$ was first considered in the above mentioned \cite{Lassas2012} where no first order perturbation was present.

 In addition to \cite{Lassas2012}, we are aware of only two results on inverse boundary value problems with disjoint data analogous to the case $\overline\Src \cap \overline\Rec = \emptyset$.
 Rakesh \cite{Rakesh2000} considers a wave equation on a one-dimensional interval with sources supported on one end of the interval and the waves observed on the other end, and Imanuvilov, Uhlmann, and Yamamoto \cite{Imanuvilov2011a} proved that a zeroth order term in a Schr\"odinger equation on a two-dimensional domain homeomorphic to a disk, whose boundary is partitioned into eight parts $\Gamma_1,\Gamma_2,\dots,\Gamma_8$ in the clockwise order, is determined by boundary measurements with Dirichlet data supported on $\Src=\Gamma_2\cup\Gamma_6$ and the Neumann trace observed on $\Rec=\Gamma_4\cup\Gamma_8$.